constantoine/totp-rs/README.md

 ## Features
 ---
 ### qr
-With optional feature "qr", you can use it to generate a base64 png qrcode
+With optional feature "qr", you can use it to generate a base64 png qrcode.
+This will enable feature `otpauth`
+### otpauth
+With optional feature "otpauth", support parsing the TOTP parameters from an `otpauth` URL, and generating an `otpauth` URL
 ### serde_support
-With optional feature "serde_support", library-defined types will be Deserialize-able and Serialize-able
+With optional feature "serde_support", library-defined types `TOTP` and `Algorithm` and will be Deserialize-able and Serialize-able

 ## How to use
 ---